Burle Marx Philodendron Care: The Ultimate Guide for Thriving Foliage

 5. What If My Plant Isn’t Producing Variegated Leaves?

-Variegation can fluctuate with light and the overall health of the plant.
-Ensure it’s getting enough indirect light, and avoid pruning off all variegated sections, as they carry the mutation responsible for variegation.
+Variegation often changes based on light exposure and the plant’s overall health.
+Make sure your plant receives plenty of indirect light, and avoid pruning off all the variegated sections, as they carry the genetic mutation responsible for its unique coloring.
+If you can’t provide adequate natural light, consider using a grow light to help maintain vibrant variegation.

 11. Final Thoughts